Tank Girl (film)

-Tank Girl is a 1995 American science fiction film directed by Rachel Talalay.
-Based on the British post-apocalyptic comic series of the same name created by Jamie Hewlett and written by Alan Martin that was originally published in Deadline magazine, the film stars Lori Petty, Naomi Watts, Ice-T and Malcolm McDowell.
-Tank Girl is set in a drought-ravaged Australia, years after a catastrophic impact event.
-It follows the antihero Tank Girl (Petty) as she, Jet Girl (Watts), and genetically modified supersoldiers called the Rippers fight "Water & Power", an oppressive corporation led by Kesslee (McDowell).
+Tank Girl is a 1995 American post-apocalyptic science fiction film directed by Rachel Talalay and written by Tedi Sarafian.
+Based on the British comics series created by Jamie Hewlett and Alan Martin, the film stars Lori Petty, Naomi Watts, Ice-T, and Malcolm McDowell.
+Set in a drought ravaged Australia years after a catastrophic impact event, it follows the antihero Tank Girl (Petty) as she, Jet Girl (Watts), and genetically modified supersoldiers called the Rippers fight Water & Power, an oppressive corporation led by Kesslee (McDowell).

-After reading an issue of the Tank Girl comic she had received as a gift, Talalay obtained permission from Deadlines publisher Tom Astor to direct a film adaptation.
+After reading an issue of the Tank Girl comic she had received as a gift, Talalay obtained permission from the comic's publisher Deadline to direct a film adaptation.
 She selected Catherine Hardwicke to be the production designer, and worked closely with Martin and Hewlett during the making of the film.
 Tank Girl was filmed primarily in White Sands, New Mexico, and Tucson, Arizona.
 The film's critically praised soundtrack was assembled by Courtney Love, and the Rippers' makeup and prosthetics team was headed by Stan Winston.
-Winston's studio wanted to work on the project so much that they cut their usual prices in half to meet the film's budget.
+Winston's studio were so enthusiastic about the project they cut their usual prices in half to meet the film's budget.

 Financially unsuccessful, Tank Girl recouped only about $6 million of its $25 million budget at the box office and received mixed reviews from critics.
-Martin and Hewlett have since spoken negatively of their experiences creating the film.
-Talalay blamed some of the film's negative reception on studio edits over which she had no control.
-Despite the box-office failure of the film, it has been cited as an example of a comic-book film with a cult following, and it is noted for its feminist themes.
+Martin and Hewlett have since spoken negatively of their experiences creating the film, and Talalay blamed some of the film's negative reception on studio edits over which she had no control.
+Despite the box-office failure of the film, it has since become a cult classic and has been noted for its feminist themes.

 Plot

-In the year 2033, after a decade-long global drought in the wake of a comet striking the Earth, the little remaining water is controlled by Kesslee (Malcolm McDowell) and his Water & Power (W&P) corporation, which subdues the population by monopolising the water supply.
-Rebecca Buck – "Tank Girl" (Lori Petty) – is a member of a commune in the Australian outback that operates the last water well not controlled by the corporation.
+In the year 2033, after a decade-long global drought in the wake of a comet striking the Earth, the little remaining water is controlled by Kesslee (Malcolm McDowell) and his Water & Power (W&P) corporation, which subdues the population by monopolizing the water supply.
+Rebecca "Tank Girl" Buck (Lori Petty) is a member of a commune in the Australian outback that operates the last water well not controlled by the corporation.
 In an attack on the commune, W&P troops kill Tank Girl's boyfriend, Richard (Brian Wimmer), and capture Tank Girl and her young friend Sam (Stacy Linn Ramsower).
 Rather than killing her, Kesslee enslaves and tortures the defiant Tank Girl.
 Jet Girl (Naomi Watts), a talented but introverted jet mechanic who has given up trying to escape W&P, urges Tank Girl to make less trouble for their captors, though Tank Girl refuses.
 Among other forms of torture, W&P personnel push her down into a long pipe to induce claustrophobia.